Back to Blog

 You check your Amazon ad dashboard on Monday morning and there it is — $400 spent over the weekend on clicks that never converted.
-You dig into the search term report and find gems like “free yoga mat,” “yoga mat DIY tutorial,” and “cheapest yoga mat under $3.”
-You sell premium yoga mats at $45.
+You dig into the search term report and find gems like “free book download,” “novel PDF free,” and “cheapest books under $1.”
+You sell a $9.99 novel.
 Every one of those clicks was money thrown into a bonfire.

-This is the silent budget killer that plagues Amazon sellers at every level, and it has a devastatingly simple fix: negative keywords.
+This is the silent budget killer that plagues authors at every level, and it has a devastatingly simple fix: negative keywords.

-Why Most Sellers Ignore Negative Keywords (And Pay the Price)
+Why Most Authors Ignore Negative Keywords (And Pay the Price)

 Here is the uncomfortable truth.
-Most Amazon sellers set up their PPC campaigns, pick some keywords, set a bid, and walk away.
+Most authors set up their PPC campaigns, pick some keywords, set a bid, and walk away.
 Maybe they check ACoS once a week.
 But they almost never open the search term report, and they certainly do not maintain a negative keyword list.

 Amazon’s broad match and auto campaigns are designed to cast a wide net.
 That is their job.
 But without negative keywords acting as a filter, that wide net catches a lot of garbage.